Opening times Nov. 14 – Dec. 23, 2019 MON–THU: 2pm–9pm FRI: 2pm–9:30pm SAT: 10am–9:30pm SUN & public holidays: 10am–9pm

 Opening times Nov.
 7 – Dec.
 23, 2019 MON–FRI: 4pm–11pm SAT, SUN & public holidays: 1pm–11pm

 Why is it a favourite?
-Winter in MQ is looking quite a bit different this year, with the Glühwein and Punsch bars that fill the courtyard now being a collection of jagged geometric…coloured cube things lit up by LED lights.
+Winter in MQ is the cool kid of Christmas markets.
+Well, it’s not even really a market, but we’re going to include it in this list, anyway.
+The Glühwein and Punsch bars that fill the courtyard are a collection of jagged geometric, coloured cube things lit up by LED lights.
 With the impressive visual light projections on the Leopold museum etc. matching the sharp shapes of the so-called MQbis, the whole space looks like one big piece of artwork itself.
 Trading in Christmas kitsch for impressive light installations and a DJ spinning funky beats, this is a unique one on this list.

 The best Glühwein or Punsch?
-Give the Ingwer Glühmost a try at the Glacis Beisl igloo.
+Give the Ingwer Glühmost a try at the Glacis Beisl stand.
 We did… several times.

 Opening times Nov.
 8 – Dec.
 23, 2019 MON–FRI: 4pm–8pm SAT & SUN: 2pm–8pm

 Why is it a favourite?
 Just off of the tourist-catering Christmas markets surrounding Stephansdom where pullovers from Peru are sold, there’s an inconspicuous tunnel entrance to a hidden treasure of a Christmas market run by the Viennese institution and temple of tea, Haas & Haas.
-Just follow the charming tunes coming from the tunnel and you’ll find your way to an intimate inner courtyard of the tea house, full of the atmosphere that makes Christmas in this city charming, and people huddled around a couple of standing grills where sausages and a pot of Gulasch are being cooked up for the guests.
+Just follow the charming tunes coming from the tunnel and you’ll find your way to an intimate inner courtyard of the tea house, full of the atmosphere that makes Christmas in this city charming, and people huddled around a couple of standing tables with fire billowing out.
+They have some food here, like stuff you can grill yourself, and spareribs, however the homemade Punsch is the best reason to be here.

 The best Glühwein or Punsch?
 Both the Punsch and the Glühwein are like no other here, and their secret is that they are both prepared, by hand, with quality ingredients as opposed to the common sugar bomb in a cup found at most Christmas markets.
 Both the fruit and Jamaican rum Punsch are made with the quality teas stocked in the Haas & Haas tea store.